knighthat/GraveKeeper/README.md

 > This plugin is created using PaperMC API.
 Therefore, not all server distribution will be compatible.
 More tests will
 > be done to ensure the best possible experience for all users.

-To install the DeathChest plugin on your Minecraft server, follow these steps:
+To install the Grave Keeper plugin on your Minecraft server, follow these steps:

 1. Download the plugin from the [**SpigotMC**](https://www.spigotmc.org/resources/109521/).
 2. Copy the plugin JAR file to the `plugins` directory in your Minecraft server.